Pennies for Patients Program

 The second graders in Ms.Corneliess's and Mrs. Alfano's class learned many things about Pilgrim boys and girls and about the First Thanksgiving.
 They read books and viewed videos about Pilgrim life.
 Then they wrote and illustrated what Pilgrim children wore, ate, what their chores were and what they did for fun.

 Sumdog's Essex County Math Contest Results Are In!

 The top students are the ones which answered the most questions correctly throughout the contest.
-(1000 questions maximum) The top ten students (who were awarded a certificate) include:
+(1000 questions maximum) The top ten students (who were awarded a certificate and a NUT card) include:

 Congratulations to everyone on all your hard work!

 The Nutley fire department came to give us a demonstration of how they rescue people trapped from high places during a fire.

 The 8th grade started off the school year by diving back into scientific thinking with Mr. Jadran.
 The students worked together in small groups, following the steps of the scientific method as they conducted a "paper towel absorbency" experiment.
 Each group was given 3 brands of paper towel (bounty, Costco, and a dollar store brand).
 Without knowing which brand was which, the students had to OBSERVE each brand of paper towel and HYPOTHESIZE which brand would hold the most water.
 Using a dropper, they conducted three trials for accurate results.
 After carrying out the experiment, the students analyzed their data and made bar graphs displaying the results.
 The experiment was a simple yet fun way for the students to ease back into thinking scientifically after the summer vacation.